 - Select the resource.

-- In the resource blade, click Settings.
+- In the resource page, click Settings.
 Here you can view and update existing secrets.

-If I transfer the subscription in the middle of the billing cycle, does the recipient pay for the entire billing cycle?
+If I take over the billing ownership of a subscription in the middle of the billing cycle, do I have to pay for the entire billing cycle?

-The sender is responsible for payment for any usage that was reported up to the point that the transfer is completed.
-The recipient is responsible for usage reported from the time of transfer onwards.
+Your account is responsible for payment for any usage that is reported from the time of transfer onwards.
 There may be some usage that took place before transfer but was reported afterwards.
-The usage is included in the recipient's bill.
+The usage is included in your account's bill.